mjrgh/PinscapePico/How-to-build.md

 alternatively install the UF2 file through the GUI Config Tool, via the Update Firmware button on the Device Overview page.
 That lets you skip the BOOTSEL/USB cable maneuvering.

+### Re-building the main firmware

+The lengthy procedure above is only required for the first build on a new machine, to initialize all of the build scripts that actually carry out the build.
+After you go through all of those steps once, you can rebuild the firmware simply by typing `nmake`.
+The NMAKE build script automatically detects which source files have been changed since the last build, and selectively rebuilds the affected parts of the program, so rebuilds tend to be much faster than the first build.

 ## Building the PWM Worker firmware